meromyosin/TinyShot/README.md

 The screenshots are saved as png for better quality.
 The name scheme is also very simple and easy to understand

 ### Portable
 You hate installing?
 I got u covered.
 Grab the zip from [here](https://github.com/gusmeadows/TinyShot/releases).
 Extract it.
-Drag drop the TinyShot.exe to taskbar.
+Drag & Drop the TinyShot.exe to taskbar.
 Done!!!

 ## To Do
 add option for sound/notification